IN THIS ARTICLE:

 Inpatient treatment programs provide round-the-clock care and provide an elaborate framework giving clients the greatest chance of a successful recovery.
 Additional benefits of inpatient care include the following:

-- It provides a comfortable environment which is safe from outside stressors and distractions that could potentially fuel substance abuse.
+- It provides a comfortable environment that is safe from outside stressors and distractions that could potentially fuel substance abuse.

 - Medical professionals are continuously present to ensure health, safety, and emotional well-being at all times.